 In April 2023, in light of current market conditions, our Board of Directors, or the Board, took steps to extend cash runway by pausing further development of SEL-302 for the treatment of methylmalonic acidemia, or MMA, and conducting a targeted headcount reduction of approximately 25%.
-We intend to continue evaluating our development programs and operating expenses on an ongoing basis.
-As part of this ongoing evaluation, we may also seek collaboration partners for one or more of our development programs.
-In particular, we plan to prioritize our support of our collaboration with Swedish Orphan Biovitrum AB (publ.), or Sobi, for SEL-212, the development of ImmTOR-IL for diseases of the liver and our support of our collaboration with Astellas Gene Therapies, or Astellas, for Xork.
+On August 17, 2023, we announced additional steps to extend cash runway and maximize value for stockholders by continuing to prioritize development of SEL-212 and support of our collaboration with Astellas Gene Therapies, or Astellas, for Xork, and pausing further development of all of our other clinical and preclinical product candidates that we are no longer actively advancing.
+We intend to seek collaboration partners for the assets in the development programs that we are no longer actively advancing.